 - “moral duty” is preferable to “community standards” – as a measure of proper provision, the Court held that that an emphasis should be placed on what a testator is morally obliged to do as opposed to what the community would expect a testator to do.

 - Whether you are considering your Estate Plan, or are a litigant in Court proceedings, it is important to consider the interplay between the parties left behind, in addition to whether provision is adequate to each party.
-Please contact us for more information.
+Please contact our Estates & Estate Planning team for more information.